Interview with Etan Ilfeld of Mind Sports Olympiad

 Do you consider that mind games can actually enhance certain skills of a person that can be applied at a professional level?

 “Absolutely.
 This has been demonstrated by many of our successful champions who have translated their success to other fields ranging from AI to finance.
 One of the biggest examples is Demis Hassabis who sold his company DeepMind to Google.”

 What is your all-time favorite game?

 “Chess is still my favorite game, and I love playing lots of different chess variants.
-At the Mind Sports Olympiad we have Chess960, Exchange Chess (aka Bughouse), Diving Chess, Chess Problem Solving, blitz and rapid, and now a new variant called coloured chess.”
+At the Mind Sports Olympiad, we have Chess960, Exchange Chess (aka Bughouse), Diving Chess, Chess Problem Solving, blitz and rapid, and now a new variant called colored chess.”

 “We are currently producing a documentary about the Pentamind, which we hope to have as many people view as possible so as to raise awareness.
 While the event has been growing since I took over in 2010, it is still smaller than it was at its heyday in 2000 when it had over 3000 entries.
 I would like to see us surpass the 2000 event in the next few years.
 We also experimented with live streaming for the first time this year and plan on continuing to do so next year.”

 Wild thought, has there ever been thoughts of discussing the event with the Sports Olympics Committee so we have mind games recognized as official sports?

 “That’s a challenging political exercise as many mind sports have tried to be recognized as actual sports but have had little success.
 While one could make the argument easily for Diving Chess, it’s hard to see the general public considering games like chess and backgammon as a sport.”

 What is the main prize for the Pentamind World Champion?